The History of the Slide Room Gallery

-Located on the lower level of the Vancouver Island School of Art, the Slide Room Gallery originated from much of the same momentum that had fuelled the school itself: the desire to contribute to the arts community in a way that maintained a high level of seriousness while also reaching a broader public, one that might be less familiar with contemporary art practice.
-In the tradition of the many independent galleries developed in partnerships with colleges and universities, the SRG was intended to be both a compliment to the school’s mandate and an independent resource for local, national, and international artists.
+Originally located on the lower level of the Vancouver Island School of Art, the Slide Room Gallery originated from much of the same momentum that had fueled the school itself: the desire to contribute to the arts community in a way that maintained a high level of seriousness while also reaching a broader public, one that might be less familiar with contemporary art practice.
+In the tradition of the many independent galleries developed in partnerships with colleges and universities, the Slide Room Gallery was intended to be both a compliment to the school’s mandate and an independent resource for local, national, and international artists.

 The space itself was originally used slide presentations including art history lectures and visiting artist talks.
 With its open plan, abundant natural light and white walls, it seemed a natural fit for an exhibition space, and still retains some of its ‘schoolhouse’ character in the form of tongue-in-groove walls and linoleum flooring.
 These features add to the space’s current roles as both independent forum and teaching gallery, heritage building and community hub, ‘blank slate’ and retrofit.

 We welcome submissions!
 If you are interested on having an online exhibition with the Slide Room Gallery, please visit our Submit page.

 Refractive Anamnesis opening, photo by Blair Taylor